MeasureAuthoringTool/health-data-standards/README.md

-This is a project to generate and consume HITSP C32, ASTM CCR and PQRI
+This is a project to generate and consume HITSP C32, ASTM CCR, QRDA and PQRI

 Environment
 ===========